Leading the way in compassionate and expert memory care

 Built on a foundation of proven leadership.
 A vision for dynamic and innovative care.

-Terra Vista is designed and managed by a team of experts in dementia care, who possess keen insight on how a community’s layout, development and staffing can enrich the lives of its residents.
+Terra Vista is a dementia care home designed and managed by a team of experts in memory care, who possess keen insight on how a community’s layout, development and staffing can enrich the lives of its residents.

 Our leadership team has owned and operated more than 42 healthcare facilities with close to 7,000 beds throughout Illinois.
 We’ve consistently led the industry with our compassionate approach, founded on integrity, innovation and commitment.